vifjs/vif/wiki/concepts/context.md

     -   We get the corresponding callback array
     -   We run all the callbacks for the reference

-> If you understand props you will realize that `useRef` has nothing to do with a `querySelector` and cannot be used the same way.
+> If you understand this you will realize that `useRef` has nothing to do with a `querySelector` and cannot be used the same way.

 ## Props